nccgroup/s3_objects_check/README.md

 Whitebox evaluation of effective S3 object permissions, to identify publicly accessible files.

 Allows identifying publicly accessible objects, as well as objects accessible for `AuthenticatedUsers` (by using a secondary profile).
+Runs fast as it uses [asyncio](https://docs.python.org/3/library/asyncio.html).

 ## Usage